-- Course Level: The studentships are available to pursue a structured PhD program at the National University of Ireland.
+- Course Level: The studentships are available to pursue a structured PhD program starting in September 2020 at the National University of Ireland.

 - Study Subject: The grants offer opportunities for suitably qualified individuals to pursue a Structured PhD focused on the five key areas of research in which the University offers leading expertise- Biomedical Science & Engineering, Informatics, Physical, and Computational Sciences, Environment, Marine, and Energy, Social Science and Public Policy Humanities in context.

 - Award: The Hardiman PhD The studentships are fully funded for four years, with a stipend of €16,000 p.a. plus fees.